roxinfi/ESP_32_SMART_INVENTORY_MANAGMENT/README.md

 ---

 ## 📚 References & Acknowledgements
-This project uses or is inspired by:
+This project uses the following code and has developed several functions and a library inspired by it:
 - Muhammad Raheel Naseem – *Operating 20x4 I2C LCD with ESP32*
   https://github.com/MuhammadRaheelNaseem/Operating-20x4-I2C-LCD-With-ESP32
 - peff74 – *ESP AHT20 BMP280*